 The full resource name must be specified, spaces removed, case-insensitive.
 For example, you could search for @georgeBrowning to match a figure associated with a resource named George Browning.

-Quick Find supports autocomplete while typing a resource so you can easily find and choose one from the popup that appears.
+Quick Find and Search both support autocomplete while typing a resource so you can easily find and choose one from the popup that appears.